BuzzCutNorman/tap-mssql/README.md

 ## Configuration

-The simpliest way to confiure tap-mssql is using the Meltano interactive configuration.
+The simplest way to configure tap-mssql is to use the Meltano interactive configuration.

 ```bash
 meltano config tap-mssql set --interactive
 ```

 You can quickly set configuration options 1 - 7 this way:
-1. **dialect:** The Dialect of SQLAlchamey
+1. **dialect:** The Dialect of SQLAlchemy
 2. **driver_type:** The Python Driver you will be using to connect to the SQL server
 3. **host:** The FQDN of the Host serving out the SQL Instance
 4. **port:** The port on which SQL awaiting connection